azurecurve/azrcrv-add-open-graph-tags/readme.txt

 # Installation Instructions

-* Download the plugin from [GitHub](https://github.com/azurecurve/azrcrv-add-open-graph-tags/releases/latest/).
+* Download the latest release of the plugin from [GitHub](https://github.com/azurecurve/azrcrv-add-open-graph-tags/releases/latest/).
 * Upload the entire zip file using the Plugins upload function in your ClassicPress admin panel.
 * Activate the plugin.
 * Configure relevant settings via the configuration page in the admin control panel (azurecurve menu).